UPCOMING EDUCATION PROGRAMS

 Questions?
 Please contact Thomas Feulmer, Director of Education at The Warehouse, at 214.442.2878 or THOMAS@RACHOFSKYHOUSE.ORG

-Museum Forum for Teachers: Modern and Contemporary Art is an immersive week-long summer program for educators presented by The Warehouse, Nasher Sculpture Center, Dallas Museum of Art, Modern Art Museum of Fort Worth, and Kimbell Art Museum.
+An immersive week-long summer program for educators presented by: The Warehouse, Nasher Sculpture Center, Dallas Museum of Art, Modern Art Museum of Fort Worth, and Kimbell Art Museum.